WebAhead/master-reference/coursebook/general/research-presentation-guidance.md

 #### Make it interactive :dizzy:
 - **Ask your audience questions** and keep them on their toes.
-- You could even introduce a quiz element to your presentation!
+- You could even introduce a quiz element to your presentation.
 Check out [Kahoot!](https://kahoot.com)

 #### Prepare for silence :hushed:
 - You might be met with a wall of silence in your Q&A.